 Recommendation: Lines for the Colosseum, Roman Forum & Palatine Hill can get really long, so it really pays to get Colosseum tickets well in advance.
 You can purchase your skip-the-line tickets for the Colosseum, Roman Forum & Palatine Hill here.

 Lesser known attractions still worth your time include the Marcello Theater, with its interesting mix of ancient and medieval architecture.
 There’s also the gigantic Altare della Patria, a monumental building dedicated to Italian reunification and those who died in WWI.
 And don’t miss watching the sunset from the Terrazza Caffarelli right next door.

 There are plenty more major landmarks and popular sights still on the cards for day two in Rome.

 Surely one of the most significant areas of Rome is Vatican City, home to the pope and The Catholic Church.
 While you wait in line to visit St Peter’s Basilica and the Vatican Museums, be sure to appreciate the grand spectacle of St Peter’s Square.
 Here is where you’ll get a chance to admire the incredible Sistine Chapel, a work of art by Michelangelo which is like no other.

-Recommendation: The Vatican Museums, Sistine Chapel & St. Peter’s Basilica is another one of those places where buying tickets in advance really makes sense – unless you enjoy waiting in lines for hours.
-You can purchase your skip-the-line tickets to all the attractions in the Vatican here.
+Recommendation: The Vatican (includes the Vatican Museums, Sistine Chapel & St. Peter’s Basilica) is another one of those places where buying tickets in advance really makes sense – unless you enjoy waiting in lines for hours that is.
+You can purchase your skip-the-line tickets to all of the attractions in the Vatican here.